kimmobrunfeldt/progressbar.js/README.md

 *ProgressBar.js* uses [shifty](https://jeremyckahn.github.io/shifty/) tweening library to animate path drawing.
 So in other words, animation is done with JavaScript using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame).
 Animating with JS gives more control over the animation and is supported across major browsers.
-IE [does not support](https://connect.microsoft.com/IE/feedbackdetail/view/920928/ie-11-css-transition-property-not-working-for-svg-elements) animating SVG properties.
+For example IE [does not support](https://connect.microsoft.com/IE/feedbackdetail/view/920928/ie-11-css-transition-property-not-working-for-svg-elements) animating SVG properties with CSS transitions.

 # API